jperkel/nature_bash/README.md

 2. Enter the newly created directory: `cd nature_bash`.
 3. Make the scripts executable: `chmod +x *.sh`.
 4. Run the scripts in numeric order, being sure to prepend each file name with a period and slash, eg: `./01_init.sh`).
 This tells the shell where to find these scripts (i.e., the current directory) when that location is not included in your file search `PATH` variable.
+5. You don't have to type the complete filename.
+Once you type enough of the filename to be uniquely recognized, you can use Bash's 'autocomplete' feature to fill in the rest of the name for you.
+Try it: type `./01` and then hit the `TAB` key to complete the command.
-5. There are six scripts in total:
+6. There are six scripts in total:
 - [`01_init.sh`](https://github.com/jperkel/nature_bash/blob/main/01_init.sh): Creates a temporary directory (`nature_tmpdir`) beneath the current directory and fills it with dummy files
 - [`02_fix_filenames.sh`](https://github.com/jperkel/nature_bash/blob/main/02_fix_filenames.sh): In `01_init.sh` we created 217 files with date-stamped names using the pattern: DD-MM-YYYY, e.g., datafile-01-01-2020.txt, datafile-02-01-2020.txt, etc. This script uses the `sed` command and a for-loop to rename them using the standard YYYYMMDD pattern.
 - [`03_process_data.sh`](https://github.com/jperkel/nature_bash/blob/main/03_process_data.sh): In `01_init.sh` we created a four dummy data files, such as might be output from a spectrophotometer (3 files of "readings" and 1 "background" file).
 This script pulls those data into a single data file, averages the readings, subtracts the background, and divides by 60 to give a per-second value.
 The result is a spreadsheet, which is displayed on screen.